gavrun/asp-mvc-ef-antique-bookstore/README.md

 ## Overview

-"Antique Bookstore" is a study project that demonstrates the development of a web application on the ASP.NET Core MVC platform using Entity Framework Core.
+**"Antique Bookstore"** is a study project that demonstrates development of a web application on the ASP.NET Core MVC platform using Entity Framework Core.
 The application is originally designed to replace oldfashioned index cards and lists, made to manage a catalog of antique books store, place and manage orders, keep orders history, etc.

 [comment]: ![Label](images/2025-04-06-104845.png)